filipeborato/Split/README.md

 # Split
  API that hosts the Spleeter neural network and uploads and downloads files via REST.

- # Crie um ambiente python virtual no linux
+ # Create a virtual python environment on linux
  python3.6 -m venv venv

  source venv/bin/activate

- # instalar requesitos e bibliotecas
+ # install requirements and libraries
  pip install -r requirements.txt

- # Rodar a aplicação em Rest
-Comando dentro da pasta do projeto: python rest.py
+ # Run the application in the Rest.py file, for now.
+Command inside project folder: python rest.py

-127.0.0.1:5000/ - GET - Retorna uma string de teste em formato Json
+127.0.0.1:5000/ - GET - Returns a test string in Json format

-127.0.0.1:5000/upload - POST - Upload de arquivo por parâmetro no Body - "audio" : <nameFile> - e processamento da rede neural
+127.0.0.1:5000/upload - POST - File upload by parameter in Body - "audio" : <nameFile> - and neural network processing

-127.0.0.1:5000/download - GET - Download da última faixa processada pela rede neural
+127.0.0.1:5000/download - GET - Download the last track processed by the neural network

+#Split connects to another project of mine called CompressorAndSplit

+The Split project is coupled to a plugin I created with the name Boratio, in C++ with Juce Framework, and it's a github project called CompressorAndSplit